digitalbricklayer/techteapotcom/content/posts/software-delivery-with-even-less-friction.md

 Firstly, I've built them with <a href="http://en.wikipedia.org/wiki/HTML5">HTML5</a> and the <a href="http://getbootstrap.com/"><del>Twitter</del> Bootstrap</a> framework, there's a very good tutorial <a href="http://www.w3resource.com/twitter-bootstrap/tutorial.php">here</a>.
 Bootstrap provides a combination of CSS and Javascript to make building a clean, responsive site without having to worry about cross browser compatibility.

-We use TeamCityÂ and <a href="http://octopusdeploy.com/">Octopus Deploy</a> for another much larger site.
+We use TeamCity and <a href="http://octopusdeploy.com/">Octopus Deploy</a> for another much larger site.
 For micro sites I think that Octopus is overkill.
 A large complicated deployment workflow isn't necessary for a simple micro site.
 Octopus really comes into its own when you need to deploy to a large web farm, or you need a workflow prior to releasing the website into production.

 I thought I'd give <a href="http://appharbor.com/">Appharbor</a> a go.
 Appharbor is a newish form of web hosting.
 They host your website as you'd expect, but they've also integrated source code control and source code building into their offering.